thcipriani/dotfiles/blog/2016/09/15/what-is-code-review.md

 gears, examining, running, and otherwise poking-at the code.

-There is no better way to exhaust the patience and goodwill of a software project that to continually submit obviously untested changes.
+There is no better way to exhaust the patience and goodwill of a software project than to continually submit obviously untested changes.
 Have you run the code?
 If not, the code is not ready for review.

 ### If everything is OK, then everything is OK